-Using the Agent tab you can configure the SNMP agent as follows:
+Configure the SNMP agent as follows:

-- 1. Enter the five fields, noting the following: - Agent Port: Enter the UDP port where the SNMP agent checks for requests.
-The default setting is 161.
+- 1. Enter the first five fields, noting the following: - Agent Port: Enter the UDP port where the SNMP agent checks for requests.
+The default • setting is 161.
 If your transmitter is behind a firewall, you must open this port to use SNMP. - Read Community: Enter the password for the SNMP client application to allow acquisition of channel values.
-Provide confirmation of this password in the Confirm field. - Write Community: Enter the password for the SNMP client application to allow changing of channel values.
-Provide confirmation of this password in the Confirm field. - 2.
-Click the Enable Traps check box to allow the SNMP agent to send trap notifications.
-Enter the two additional fields as follows:
+Provide confirmation of this password in the Confirm field. - Write Community: Enter the password for the SNMP client application to allow changing • of channel values.
+Provide confirmation of this password in the Confirm field.